MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/index.md

 3. In addition to install and search, **winget** provides a number of other commands that enable you to [show details](show.md) on applications, [change sources](source.md), and [validate packages](validate.md).
 To get a complete list of commands, type: `winget --help`.
     ![winget help](images\help.png)

+Once you have received the updated App Installer you should be able to execute `winget`.
+Some users have reported [issues](https://github.com/microsoft/winget-cli/issues/210) with the client not being on their PATH.

 ### Commands